-I love red cabbage to freshen up a lot of dishes; it’s great in tacos, tostadas for instance.
-But Red Cabbage Slaw takes this idea to a whole new level.
-A little spicy, a little sweet and just a hint of fire make this a perfect side for anything Mexican!
+I love red cabbage to freshen up a lot of dishes; it’s great in tacos and on tostadas for instance.
+But Mexican Red Cabbage Slaw Mexican takes this idea to a whole new level.
+Just a little sweet with a hint of fire make this a perfect side for anything Mexican!

 Mexican Red Cabbage Slaw